Understanding Sofreh Aghd in Persian Weddings

 Traditionally, the Sofreh Aghd was set on the floor over a ceremonial cloth made of fine and fancy fabric, and it used to take place only at the house of the Mother of the Bride.
 Nowadays, the modern version of Sofreh Aghd is to display it on a table with a unique style and design selected by the couple reflecting their personality and likings.

 The direction of the Sofreh Aghd is set towards sunlight, therefore the Bride and Groom face the light during the ceremony.
 One of the precious moments during the ceremony is the entrance of the Bride walking down the aisle with her face covered by a light veil until she says YES.
-Only then the Groom lifts the veil and reveals his wife's face to the guests.
+Only then did the Groom lift the veil and reveal his wife's face to the guests.

 The ceremony usually takes 45 to 60 minutes and is led by a person who plays a celebrant role.
 It can be a Moula (a religious man) or a close and respected old family member.
 It is a tradition until today that gifts from close family and friends, which are either gold or money, are presented to the Couple directly after the Sofreh Aghd ceremony.
 Other guests who brought gifts to give to the newlywed couple can present them anytime during the wedding reception that follows the ceremony.